Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 Let's also look at how words in all the recipes are associated with each other.
 Certain words would tend to cluster in certain types of recipes, for example one would expect to see sugar, flour and baking in a given recipe, but not garlic and chocolate (hopefully!).
 So let's perform a few steps of data wrangling to visualize how words are distributed.

-Firts let us simply reduce the number of words by limiting to the top 25
+First let us simply reduce the number of words by limiting to the top 25

 ```r
 top_words <- df_ingrdt %>% count(word, sort = TRUE) %>% slice(1:25)